-Darshan has been turned on by default on Edison and Cori
+Darshan has been turned on by default on Cori

-Darshan is a light weight IO profiling tool capable of profiling POSIX IO, MPIIO and HDF5 IO.
-We encourage all users to turn on Darshan for their application running on Hopper.
-Darshan will not only help the users to identify IO bottleneck and improve performance, but also help NERSC to better understand the IO usage of its users and shape its future plans.
+Darshan is a light weight IO profiling tool capable of profiling POSIX IO, MPIIO and HDF5 IO in MPI applications.
+We encourage all users to turn on Darshan for their application running on Cori.
+Darshan will not only help the users to identify the IO bottleneck and improve the performance, but also help NERSC to better understand the IO usage of its users and shape its future plans.

 Completed Jobs Page

-On the Completed Jobs page, a Darshan summary is automatically generated for all jobs logged by Darshan.
+On the Completed Job/IO Statistics, a Darshan summary is automatically generated for all jobs logged by Darshan.
 Below shows an example of a job's I/O summary:

 darshan-parser --total logfile | grep BYTES_READ